 - 2 tablespoons chopped Spanish olives, to garnish Add to list

-Marinate the lamb by placing it in a large bowl or container and sprinkling it liberally with 2 teaspoons salt, pepper and lemon juice.
-Cover and let it sit at room temperature for at least 2 hours.
-If you are marinating the meat for longer than 2 hours you should refrigerate it and bring it to room temperature 2 hours before cooking.
+Place lamb in a large bowl or container and sprinkle with 2 teaspoons salt, pepper and lime juice or vinegar.
+Cover and let sit at room temperature for 1 hour.
+If you are marinating the meat for longer than 1 hour you should refrigerate it and bring it to room temperature 1 hour before cooking.

-Drain the lamb and pat it dry, reserving marinade.
-Dredge meat chunks in the flour just to provide it with a coat for protection while searing it.
-Heat olive oil on medium heat in a deep, shallow pan, or in a Dutch oven.
-Brown the meat on all sides, about 3 minutes per side — you can do this in batches.
-Transfer the meat to a plate when done.
+Drain lamb and pat it dry, reserving marinade.
+Dredge lamb lightly in flour.
+Heat oil over medium heat in a deep, shallow pan or Dutch oven.
+Brown lamb on all sides, about 3 minutes per side — you can do this in batches.
+Transfer lamb to a plate when done.

-To the same pan over medium heat, add bacon or pancetta and sauté until browned (about 5 to 7 minutes), then add onion, garlic, and bell pepper.
-Reduce the heat to low and sauté the veggies for approximately 5 to 6 minutes until caramelized and soft.
-Add the wine to the pan while doing this, scraping the pan to pick up the toasted parts of the browned meat.
+Add bacon or pancetta to the pan and sauté until browned, 5 to 7 minutes.
+Add onions, garlic and bell peppers.
+Reduce the heat to low and sauté vegetables for 5 to 6 minutes, until caramelized and soft.
+Add sherry or wine and scrape the pan to pick up the toasted parts on the bottom of the pan.

-Return the lamb to the pan and add the reserved marinade, crushed tomatoes, cumin, paprika, oregano, 1 teaspoon salt, rosemary and bay leaf.
-Cover and simmer over low heat or in a 350º F oven until the lamb is tender, approximately 1 1/2 to 2 hours.
-Turn/stir the meat every 30 minutes or so to ensure that it keeps moist.
+Return lamb to the pan and add reserved marinade, crushed tomatoes, cumin, paprika, oregano, remaining 1 teaspoon salt, rosemary and bay leaf.
+Cover and simmer over low heat or in a 350º F oven until lamb is tender, 1 1/2 to 2 hours.
+Turn the lamb every 30 minutes or so to ensure that it keeps moist and cooks evenly.
 Add water if the sauce reduces too much.

-Transfer to a serving bowl, discard the bay leaf, stir in the parsley and serve over rice, mashed potatoes or over bread slices as an appetizer/tapa.
-Garnish with the olives.
+Transfer to a serving bowl.
+Discard bay leaf, stir in parsley and serve over rice, mashed potatoes or over bread slices as an appetizer.
+Garnish with olives.

 Recipe by, PCC Cooks instructor